Are You Struggling As a Teen?

 How would you integrate my Christian faith in treatment?

 Our Christian faith at Florecer Family Counseling directs our perspective regarding hope and healing.
-If our patients identify as Christian, we can offer prayer at the beginning of our session, and encourage our patients to refer to Bible verses that might be relatable to their circumstances.
+If our patients identify as Christian and want to integrate their Christian faith in their treatment, we can offer prayer at the beginning of our session, and encourage our patients to refer to Bible verses that might be relatable to their circumstances.
 You can discuss your faith with your therapist and decide how you would like to include it in your treatment.

 As a parent, how involved can I be in my teen’s treatment?